EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/Appendix/App-Team-Org.md

 ## Meeting Coordination

 1. What method will you use to remind yourselves of meetings (a shared calendar?)<br>
-   Everyone is responsible to mark down important meetings in their own respective ways.
+   Everyone is responsible for marking down important meetings in their own respective ways.
 1. How will your team go about changing or adding meeting times?<br>
    All will be communicated either through discord or in-person class time and recorded by Meeting recorder.
 1. What's the preferred format for meetings (face-to-face or virtually)?<br>
-   The preferred format is dependent on the topic and we will adjust accordingly
+   The preferred format is dependent on the topic, and we will adjust accordingly
 1. Are there any other procedures that your team feels are necessary?<br>
    N/A